DataDog/datadog-ci/src/commands/sarif/README.md

 datadog-ci sarif upload --service my-service --tags key1:value1 --tags key2:value2 sarif-reports/go-reports sarif-reports/java-reports sarif-report/single-report.sarif
 ```

-- The positional arguments are the directories or file paths in which the SARIF reports are located.
+The positional arguments are the directories or file paths in which the SARIF reports are located.
 If you pass a folder, the CLI looks for all `.sarif` files in it.
-- `--service` (default: `DD_SERVICE` env var) should be set to the name of the service you're uploading SARIF reports for.
+- `--service` should be set to the name of the service you're uploading SARIF reports from.
 - `--tags` is a array of key value pairs of the form `key:value`.
 This parameter sets global tags applied to all results.
 The upload process merges the tags passed on the command line with the tags in the `DD_TAGS` environment variable.
 If a key appears in both `--tags` and `DD_TAGS`, the value in `DD_TAGS` takes precedence.
-- `--env` (default: `DD_ENV` env var) is a string that represents the environment in which you want your tests to appear.
+- `--env` is a string that represents the environment in which you want your tests to appear.
 - `--max-concurrency` (default: `20`): number of concurrent uploads to the API.
 - `--dry-run` (default: `false`): runs the command without the final upload step.
 All other checks are performed.
 - `--no-verify` (default: `false`): runs the command without performing report validation on the CLI.